system76/docs/_articles/switch.md

 ### Workspaces And Window Management

-Ubuntu has [Workspaces](https://help.ubuntu.com/stable/ubuntu-help/shell-workspaces.html) and they are dynamically created which means more can be created when needed.
+Ubuntu has [Workspaces,](https://help.ubuntu.com/stable/ubuntu-help/shell-workspaces.html) which can be created as needed to help you organize your attention.
 Each workspace can be switched to, and windows can be moved between workspaces.
+You'll see how workspaces function on Ubuntu on the right-hand side in the second image below.

 ![apple-window](/images/switch/apple-window.png)